The Light Brahma chicken is a beautiful bird with a fascinating history, unique characteristics, and an easy-to-care-for temperament.

 What color are Light Brahma chicks?

-What color are Light Brahma eggs?
+What color eggs do Light Brahma hens lay?

 How long do Light Brahma chickens live?

-How long do Light Brahmas lay eggs?
+How long do Light Brahmas lay eggs (productive laying years)?

 Are Light Brahmas broody?